Track reconstruction and matching between emulsion and silicon pixel detectors for the SHiP-charm experiment: Experimental setup

 \subsection{Beam conditions and data taking}

 The beam in the North Area (and H4 beam-line) is slowly extracted in spills of mostly uniform duration of $\sim\!\SI{4.8}{\second}$.
-Using the quadrupoles inside PPE134, the beam was tuned to an elliptical shape with a smaller extent in the $x$ direction\footnote{The coordinate system is defined such that the $z$-axis is parallel to the beamline, the positive $y$-axis points upwards, while positive $x$ points to the right (direction ``Salève'') when looking downstream of the beam.
-The most downstream emulsion layer is located at $z=0$.} and a larger extent in $y$.
+The beam was tuned to an elliptical shape with an extent of approximately \SI{2}{\centi\meter} in $y$ and \SI{0.7}{\centi\meter} in $x$\footnote{The coordinate system is defined such that the $z$-axis is parallel to the beam-line, the positive $y$-axis points upwards, while positive $x$ points to the right (direction ``Salève'') when looking downstream of the beam.
+The most downstream emulsion layer is located at $z=0$.}.
 The number of protons per spill ranged from \num{7700} to \num{13800}.
-The occupancy limit on the ECC made it necessary to move the detector through the beam, and the beam shape was chosen in order to maximize the illuminated active area in this setup.
+The occupancy limit on the ECC made it necessary to move the detector through the beam, and the beam shape was chosen to maximize the illuminated active area in this setup.
 The pixel detector was synchronized via the analog start-of-spill signal, which was used to reset trigger counters and/or timestamps before each spill.
+The trigger counts all incoming protons and every trigger creates a new event.
 Different target configurations were used for the SHiP-charm test-beam~\cite{charmReco}.
 For this work one dedicated configuration is considered where the target consisted of \num{29} emulsion films interleaved with \num{28} tungsten sheets, adding up to a total passive-material budget of \SI{2.5}{\centi\meter} within the \SI{5}{\centi\meter} thick ECC.
 In this configuration the occupancy on the pixel detector for events with proton interaction was on average \num{86} cluster per plane per event, creating a high-occupancy environment for track reconstruction.
-Figure \ref{fig:n_cluster} shows the number of cluster per event for the most upstream detector plane.
-During each of the five spills, the target moved at about \SI{2.6}{\centi\meter \per \second}, and between spills shifted upwards by \SI{2}{\centi\meter}.
+Figure \ref{fig:n_cluster} shows the number of cluster per event for the single detector planes.
+During each of the five spills, the target moved at about \SI{\pm 2.6}{\centi\meter \per \second} along the horizontal axis, inverting the direction with every new spill.
+In between spills it was shifted upwards by \SI{2}{\centi\meter}, forming a snake-like pattern.